-Restricted Cash: The Foundation's restricted cash balance is related to the funding of a subscription agreement with a major capital investment firm.
-As of June 30, 2013, \$6,000,000 was held by the investment firm and restricted for future funding in an investment vehicle, subject to the provisions of the subscription agreement.
+Restricted Cash: The Foundation's restricted cash balance at June 30, 2013 was related to the funding of a subscription agreement with a major capital investment firm.
 In July 2013, the funds were invested in the "Main Fund" of the investment vehicle and is managed by the investment firm subject to the provisions of a separate but related Main Fund Agreement.
+As of June 30, 2014, there were no amounts held by the investment firm and restricted for future funding in an investment vehicle, subject to the provisions of the subscription agreement.